everhartlab/sclerotinia-review-2017/manuscript/review.md

 haplotypes, MCG = number of mycelial compatibility groups, MCG concordance = number of MCG that belonged to a single MLH.

+In this review, we will address inconsistencies between haplotype and MCG assignments, discuss proposed hypotheses that explain these patterns, and suggest a path forward for future population genetic studies of *S. sclerotiorum*.
+The first step is to acknowledge the fact that mycelial compatibility is not equivalent to vegetative compatibility.

 # Mycelial compatibility is not vegetative compatibility